 Most movements in the region are well established and have a rich history of discipleship and training.
-At the start of 2012, in response to the need to improve leadership structures, board training events were held.
-These were well attended and appreciated by every established movement.
+Most movements in the region are well established and have a rich history of discipleship and training.

 Graduate fellowships are a significant strength of most national movements, but graduates are facing challenges such as work pressures and the tendency to go abroad for better careers.
 Current students face demanding workloads and struggle to make time for activities, camps and bible studies.

-Thanks to the developed graduate support, the movements in Pakistan, India and Bangladesh are able to raise the majority of their funds locally.
+Thanks to the developed graduate support, the movements in Pakistan, India, Sri Lanka and Bangladesh are able to raise the majority of their funds locally.